Source-robotics/PAROL-docs/docs/page3_2.md

 To test PAROL6 control board connection to your robot you can use stock software or use testing software.
 Testing software is more safe and interactive for users.
 It can be found at: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm/tree/main/PAROL%20control%20board%20software)

+It is recommended to use testing code to test your components (for example test if Joint1 motor is spinning or does J3 limit switch works).

+!!!
+Note annotate "Note"

+    **This code will try to spin all the motors, so it is not safe to just upload it to your robot.** <br />

+Upload the code with only usb connected and Programming adapter.
+Programming adapter will supply your board with 3v3 and if you configure your COM port you should be able to talk to your board.
+It will report errors for the stepper drivers since they need 24V to power on.

+After you comfirmed that you can communicate; disconnect programming adapter and plug in 24V.
+Board will stay turned off until you do one of the 2 things:

+* Turn the board by supplying 3v3 from the programming adapter.
+* Attach power button.
+You will need to hold it pressed to keep the board powered.

 ### PAROL6 control board testing software